ajaydxb97/Catch---Game.-Reinforcement-Learning/README.md

 3) Actor-Critic Entropy

 # Usage:
-All methods have their own py files named after them.
+1) All methods have their own py files named after them.
 It consists of both the training and testing of the agent.
+2) The trained models have been uploaded to this repo: catch_reinforce.h5, actor.h5, cricitor.h5.
+Place them in the same directory as the corresponding py files if you want to skip the training.